coffee4craig/coffee-4-craig-website/src/pages/support-us/index.md

-    We also need help behind the scenes with lots of different things like sorting through donations, keeping the food bank organised, sending newsletters and thanks yous.
+    We also need help behind the scenes with lots of different things like sorting through donations, keeping the food bank organised, sending newsletters and thank yous.
 Maybe you have a skill that we could use?
   title: Volunteer
 donateItems:
   cta: